guardian/scribe/README.md

 * how to query for whether the command can be executed on the document in its current state (similar to `document.queryCommandEnabled`)

 To ensure a separation of concerns, commands are split into multiple layers.
+When a command method is called by Scribe, it will be filtered through these layers sequentially.

 <dl>
   <dt>Scribe</dt>